Felix-1871/ArtML/README.md

 ## Requirements specification

 *Requirements below are numbered according to their priority.
-The priority is indicated by the number in square brackets, with 1 being highest priority and 3 lowest.*
+The priority is indicated by the number in square brackets, with 1 being the highest priority and 3 being the lowest.*

 ### Functional requirements